24 May RESOURCES ON HASIDISM

 A Life Apart; Hasidism in America / 1997 / documentary

 As far as documentaries go, this 1997 film is probably the best available primer on Hasidism in America with spectacular and intimate footage.
-Watch it especially for the way it tells the history, the stories of the rebbes and how the holocaust shaped American Hasidism.
-However, it gives only the surface story of modern Hasidic theology and belief.
+Watch it especially for the stories of the rebbes and how the holocaust shaped American Hasidism.
+However, it gives only the surface story of modern Hasidic culture.

 Fill the Void / 2012 / Movie